Dawson County Probate Court

 *Note: Pre-marital counseling must include at least six hours of instruction involving marital issues, which may include but not be limited to: (a) conflict management, (b) communication skills, (c) financial responsibilities, (d) child and parenting responsibilities; and (e) extended family roles.
 The program must have been completed within twelve months prior to the application, and the couple must have undergone the premarital education together.
 To qualify, the premarital education must have been performed by: (a) a professional counselor, social worker, or marriage and family therapist; (b) a psychiatrist; (c) a psychologist; or (d) an active member of the clergy when in the course of his or her service as clergy, or the designee of such active member of the clergy, provided the designee is skilled and trained in premarital education.

-- Must submit a picture identification including the physical address
+- Must submit a picture identification including current physical address

 - The license, when approved, is valid for five years.

-For additional information relating to the application for a Firearms Permit, please contact the Dawson County Probate Court.
+For additional information relating to the application for a Weapons Carry License, please contact the Dawson County Probate Court.

 Standard forms available to download in .WPD or .PDF formats.
 Includes useful web pages such as instructions for the forms, information on the duties of personal representatives, a handbook for guardians, heir determination worksheets, etc.